-You will need an 18”-24” digging depth and 6” minimum width.
+You will need about an 18”-24” digging depth and 6” minimum width.
 You may also consider an optional backfill blade accessory.

 ¾” - 1 ½” sized gravel will allow water to flow into the pipe and prevent clogging.
 River gravel is ideal for optimum water flow.